arulGo18/data-governance-platform/README.md

 ## Overview

 This project is a backend system for managing datasets with role-based access control (RBAC) and audit logging.
-It simulates a real-world **data governance platform** used in modern organizations to manage data ownership, access, and activity tracking.
+It simulates data governance platform used to manage data ownership, access, and activity tracking.

 ---